List of Days of Our Lives characters introduced in the 2010s: Li Shin

 Li Shin is a member of the DiMera Board of Trustees as well as the son of the Chairman, Wei Shin.

 First appearing in Chad and Abby in Paris, Li was the newest member of the board and became involved with Chad being framed for assault.
 Eventually, Chad proved his innocence and the board fired the person responsible.

 He would appear often in Salem when it came to replacing CEOs or speaking for the board during shareholder meetings.
 He also became an ally of Gabi Hernandez and would help her maintain her position within DiMera Enterprises and would also help Jake DiMera become CEO after Chad proved to be ineffective.
 However, when Jake was removed, he managed to keep his job when EJ DiMera successfully stage a coup.
 Over time, he became closer to Gabi after she and Jake broke up.

 After Dr. Rolf was released from prison, Li paid him a visit and reminded him that he provided the means to keep Stefan DiMera alive.
 Not wanting to lose Gabi to Stefan, he asked Rolf to slow his recovery so that Gabi can become fully devoted to him.
+Still, Stefan recovered and he and Gabi reunited despite the fact that her and Li being married.
+He still becomes obsessed with Gabi and is determined to get rid of Stefan, going as far as to team up with Megan Hathaway to have him murdered by a brainwashed Harris Michaels.
+He covers his tracks, but Gabi figures out that he was involved.
+After getting him to confess on tape, she and Stefan blackmail him into signing his shares of DiMera over to him.
+Later that night, Stefan finds Gabi over Li with a knife that she pulled out of his back.
+He pronounced dead at the hospital and Gabi is charged with murder in August 2023.

+It is later revealed that a former blind date, Connie Viniski, killed Li in a fit a rage after he turned her down for another date.
+He would subsequently appear to Connie as a hallucinations both professing his disdain for her plans and his love for her.